 - Don’t do a lot of planning since this is one of those places where nature has her own way most times and your plan will go out of the window.
 On the way back, we were stuck for almost two hours in traffic near Rohtang Pass because an avalanche had displaced some rocks onto the roads.
 Like Umang says here in his misadventures in Spiti post, ‘What can go wrong will go wrong.’

 - Don’t say no to the kindness of the people.
 That is the one thing that will keep you going through the trip even though our Spiti valley tour plan didn’t go exactly as planned.

 For us, more than seeing the lake, it was the actual journey all the way to Spiti and back that made the journey so memorable.
 I will definitely be going back soon.
-So what did you think about my tips on how not to be a fool while planning your Spiti Valley trip with Chandrataal lake as the focus.
+So what did you think about my tips on how not to be a fool while planning your Spiti Valley trip itinerary with Chandrataal lake as the focus.
 Hopefully, I have answered most of your questions on how to plan a trip to Spiti valley.
 Let me know in the comments below.

 Liked it, then pin it.